Things to look for when selecting backlink sites for SEO

 Redirects

 Check if there are any high amount of redirects for page URLs.
 Sometimes site owners purchase expired domains and redirect those expired domain pages to the new site to give it a boost.
-But these kind of things affect the site in the long term when all those link redirects eventually become insignificant.
+This might help the backlink site have a higher authority, but this affects the site in the long term when all those link redirects eventually become insignificant.
 Check carefully for these kind of things.
 You can look at anchors pointing to the backlink site to see which URL they are poiting to and see if there are any large amount of redirects.

 Backlinks vs Outbound links